helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 The first volume makes the demo user provisioning script available in the container's startup directory.
 The second volume makes `etc/schema.sql` and its SQL*Plus wrapper available inside the container.

-Follow the startup log and wait for the database to become ready:
+Follow the startup log and wait for the database to complete startup and setup-user.sql run successfully:

 ```shell
 docker logs -f oracle